microsoft/atlas-design/site/src/atomics/aspect-ratio.md

 ## Additional information

-`video` or `iframe` elements should use a matching aspect ratio of 16:9 or 4:3.
-If a `video` or `iframe`'s container is wider or taller than the video content, it will fill the remaining space with black bars.
-Using `aspect-ratio-16-9` will remove the black bars and scale the element responsively.
+If the `video` or `iframe` container is wider or taller than the video content, the remaining space is filled with a black background.
+Using the most common video ratio `aspect-ratio-16-9` will remove the black background and scale the element responsively.

 ```html
 <div class="padding-sm width-500">